Alexandru Papadopol-Calimah: Minister and polemicist

-With Apostoleanu, Alexandru Crețeanu, Ion Strat, and George D. Vernescu, he also served on the commission drafting the original Civil Code of Romania—essentially transferring the Napoleonic Code into Romanian law.
+With Apostoleanu, Alexandru Crețeanu, Ion Strat, and George D. Vernescu, Papadopol-Calimah also served on the commission drafting the original Civil Code of Romania—essentially transferring the Napoleonic Code into Romanian law.
 His first (and for long only) two published works were monographs on the French Court of Cassation, both appearing at Iași in 1862.
 These contributions also looked into the origins of Vlach law, which Papadopol-Calimah viewed as echoes from the Roman statutes.
 As noted by jurist George Popovici, the evidence for this was questionable: in claiming that the Romanians' "oath on the furrow" had such an origin, Papadopol-Calimah had used a fragment passed on from Cincius, who referred to a custom that had already died out in Republican Rome.
 In 1866, Bogdan Petriceicu Hasdeu argued that Papadopol-Calimah had been one of only three authors to have theorized "on the origin of our public law"; the other two were Ferdinand Neigebaur and George Missail.
 Also according to Hasdeu, the contribution was "barely the start of an introduction", but seminal.

-Papadopol-Calimah was to be Cuza's final Minister of Foreign Affairs, serving under Prime Minister Nicolae Crețulescu from October 17, 1865.
+Papadopol-Calimah was to be Cuza's final Minister of Foreign Affairs, serving under Prime Minister Nicolae Kretzulescu from October 17, 1865.
 He took office while Cuza had taken a medical leave at Bad Ems.
 One of his first acts of office was to reprimand Mehmed Fuad Pasha, the Ottoman Vizier, who had endorsed the anti-Cuza riots in Bucharest.
-He also made a point of signing the Romania to the International Telegraph Convention and the Prut River Convention, both separately from the Ottoman Empire.
+He also made a point of signing Romania to the International Telegraph Convention and the Prut River Convention, both separately from the Ottoman Empire.
 According to political scientist Valeriu Stan, Papadopol-Calimah was called upon to curtail Cuza's incompetence, as one of the few professionals who still sided with the Domnitor.
 Stan sees Papadopol-Calimah, Constantin Bosianu, and Dimitrie Cariagdi, as loyalists "whose devotion, devoid of any corresponding political qualities, proved incapable of handling the nation's needs for governance."

 Cuza's internal policies had alienated both the conservative "Whites" and left-liberal "Reds", leading to the formation of a "monstrous coalition" that ousted him on February 11, 1866.
 Papadopol-Calimah later reported that he had been informed of a looming coup, specifically during a casual meeting with Annibale Strambio, the Italian Consul: "Sir, your country sits atop a volcano".
 In his account of the affair, he claimed that Cuza was being undermined by "pretenders to the throne", who expected Cuza's downfall to restore Moldavia and Wallachia as separate countries, with separate thrones, and, as such, with more chances for them to obtain appointment as princes.
 The deposed Minister found the February coup intolerable.
 He maintained a steady correspondence with the exiled Cuza, informing him on the political developments in Romania.
 In September 1866, he spoke of February 11 as an act of "darkest treason", and confessed that he intended to quit politics and move to the countryside.